LSTP-stat/StatResourcesHub/README.md

 - **Introduction to SQL**: This resource is a great place to start for those new to SQL.
 It covers essential SQL concepts and commands, providing a solid foundation for database querying and management.
 [Read here](https://www.stat.berkeley.edu/~spector/sql.pdf).

 - **Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence**.
-This version of the book includes a complete structure of the contents and an almost complete code-base using Julia 1.3.
+This resource is a comprehensive guide focused on utilizing the Julia (Julia 1.3) programming language for statistical analysis, data science, machine learning, and artificial intelligence applications.
+Julia is known for its high-performance capabilities, particularly in numerical and scientific computing, making it a popular choice for tasks that require extensive computational resources.
 [Download here](https://dlib.hust.edu.vn/bitstream/HUST/18110/1/OER000000260.pdf).

 ### Survey Statistics